Bachelor of Arts in Theatre | Bachelor of Science in Theatre | Theatre Minor

 Our 2018-2019 Season!

-If you'd like us to mail you our current or next season's brochure, please email us and we'll be happy to mail you our 2018 - 2019 season brochure!
+If you'd like us to mail you our current or next season's brochure, please email us and we'll be happy to mail you our 2019 - 2020 season brochure once we get our season finalized!

 Parking is always free after 6:30 p.m. during weekdays and free all weekend throughout the season!
 Park in Lots H & K or the Kirkhof Parking Lot.
 The Haas Center for Performing Arts is adjacent to the Kirkhof Center.

-Winter Semester Classes begin January 7 and Exam Week is April 22 - 27.
+Winter Semester Classes begin January 7, Spring Break week runs from March 3-10 and Exam Week is April 22 - 27.

 Get to know GVSU Theatre: